 5. A built-in cutting board over the sink

 A space-saving genius hack.
 A built-in cutting board that fits over your sink means less mess and more prep space.
+It’s one of those “why didn’t I have this sooner?” kitchen upgrades.

 6. Deep drawers instead of lower cabinets